russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 \end{pmatrix}
 $$

-Simulations employing the linear observer-based control law (Eq.
-7) evaluated both the linearized and full nonlinear pendulum-cart models for initial states ranging from [0.10, 0, 0, 0] to [0.62, 0, 0, 0], where \\( \phi = 0.62 \\) is the largest angular displacement before the nonlinear system loses stability under observer control.
+Simulations employing the linear observer-based control law evaluated both the linearized and full nonlinear pendulum-cart models for initial states ranging from [0.10, 0, 0, 0] to [0.62, 0, 0, 0], where \\( \phi = 0.62 \\) is the largest angular displacement before the nonlinear system loses stability under observer control.
 As the observer reconstructs the linearized dynamics, it does so with negligible error across the entire range of conditions, confirming high estimator veracity near the linearization point.
 In contrast, the observer's attempt to track the nonlinear dynamics reveals that it performs well for small deviations, but its performance begins to deteriorate as the initial angle departs from equilibrium.
 This once again reflects the inherent locality of the linear approximation.

 ## Nonlinear Observer Compensator